klenin/Yuzu/Yuzu/docs/reference.md

 Globally controls `[YuzuCompact]` attribute.
 If `true`, `[YuzuCompact]` attribute has no effect.
 Default value is `false`.

-#### `DateFormat`
+#### `DateFormat`, `DateOffsetFormat`

-Controls the format of date values.
+Controls the format of date and date offset values.
 Note that not all formats guarantee roundrtip due to possible information loss and culture differences.
 Default value is `"O"`, which does guarantee roundrtip.

 #### `TimeSpanFormat`